Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 • Inglewood Sunfest in early August

-These festivals are free, and are a fun way to take in Calgary’s history, people, pets and sunshine.
+These free festivals are a fun way to experience Calgary’s history, people, pets, and sunshine.

 Free theatre

-Between Alberta Theatre Projects, Theatre Calgary, The Shakespeare Company, and Calgary Opera, the city has some top notch theatre options.
-Great performances are worth the price of admission, but there’s also free performances in Calgary.
+Between Alberta Theatre Projects, Theatre Calgary, The Shakespeare Company, and Calgary Opera, the city has some top-notch theatre options.
+Great performances are worth the price of admission, but there are also free performances in Calgary.

 If you want to splurge, check out the picnic baskets you can pick up (for purchase) from River Cafe.
 Admission to Shakespeare by The Bow is by donation.